NRCDV knows that policy and systems advocacy is essential in addressing and preventing domestic violence and intersecting issues.

 NRCDV focuses on economic and family policy, and engages in robust analysis, administrative advocacy, technical assistance and training, education, and targeted resource development to improve systemic responses to domestic violence at the federal, state, and local levels.
 Through partnerships and meaningful collaborations, we strive to integrate an intersectional analysis that names contextual considerations and complex structural and systemic barriers that disproportionately impact communities of color, Tribal communities, and other marginalized and underserved communities.

-NRCDV’s policy priorities include:
+NRCDV’s policy stance:

 Legislative and policy advocacy has long played an important role in the movement to end gender-based violence, often as a critical component of the grassroots activism of survivors, advocates, and other people committed to mobilizing to end gender-based violence.
 In order to have widespread impact and improve the laws, policies and systems that affect victims of gender-based violence, engaging in advocacy with legislators and policymakers at the local, state, and national level is essential.